This post may include affiliate links. Thank you for your support.

 • Allergen-Friendly.
 This chimichurri steak recipe is naturally low-carb, gluten-free, soy-free, and dairy-free.

-Ingredients for chimichurri flank steak
+Ingredients for steak with Chimichurri

 • Fresh Medium Shallot – A fresh shallot has the perfect balance of sweet and aromatic properties.
 If possible, I always prefer to use fresh herbs over dried spices from the spice rack.